Acoustic Guitar Tonewood Guide

 Acoustic Guitar Tonewood – Back & Sides

-The wood used to form the back and sides of an acoustic guitar sound chamber does a lot more than simply look good and create an enclosure.
+The wood used to form the back and sides of an acoustic guitar’s sound chamber does a lot more than simply look good and create an enclosure.
 Through eliminating or amplifying different frequencies produced by the strings, these tonewoods can have a considerable effect on the overall tone generated by any given guitar.
-The combinations of woods therefore need to be considered carefully when they are paired up, and it is for this reason that acoustic guitars frequently feature different woods on the back and sides than they do on the top.
+As a result, it’s important to carefully consider which woods you combine, and it’s for this reason that acoustic guitars often feature different woods on the back and sides than they do on the top.
 Let’s take a look at some of the most common choices for acoustic guitar backs & sides:

 Rosewood